VScalia/Gravitti/README.md

 # Gravitti

-A collaborative platform game in blender.
+A collaboratively developed platform game, made in blender.
 You can find the original BA-WIP thread here: http://blenderartists.org/forum/showthread.php?383965-BGMC-18-Gravitti

 if you would like to participate in the effort, please ask us here: https://chat.stackexchange.com/rooms/8888/the-renderfarm To ask, type either "@GiantCowFilms" or "@ARadish".